nooblk-98/itsnooblk-blog/src/content/posts/Shellngn-install/index.md

 ---
-title: 🐳 ShellNGN Web SSH client Docker Installation Guide
+title: 🐳 Shellngn Web SSH client Docker Installation Guide
 published: 2025-05-23
 description: 'ShellNGN is a web-based SSH and SFTP client designed for managing servers with ease.
 This guide covers installation using Docker.'
 image: '/images/screen4.png'